Continuous Deployment with Fly.io and GitHub Actions

 Step 2 is just cloning the repository to your local system so that you can edit and push changes to it.

-Step 3 creates a fly.toml file to go into the repository.
+Steps 3 and 4 create a new app on Fly.io and a fly.toml configuration file to go into the repository.

-A note about fly.toml in repositories: Usually, when we ship examples, we avoid putting the fly.toml file in the repository by including fly.toml in the .gitignore file.
+A note about fly.toml in repositories: Usually, when Fly.io ships examples, we avoid putting the fly.toml file in the repository by including fly.toml in the .gitignore file.
 And users should be creating their own fly.toml with the fly launch command.
 When using GitHub Actions though, you want your fly.toml in the repository so that the action can use it in the deployment process.

-Step 4 is about getting an API token.
+Step 5 is about getting an API token.
 You can generate a deploy token to use to authorize a specific application.
-That's what flyctl tokens create deploy -x 9999999h gives you.
+That’s what flyctl tokens create deploy -x 999999h gives you.
+Remember to copy the whole token from the output, including the FlyV1 and space at the beginning.
 For a more powerful token that can manage multiple applications, run flyctl auth token.

-Steps 5 and 6 make your new token available to GitHub Actions that run against your repository.
-You'll add the token as a secret in the repository's settings.
+Steps 6 and 7 make your new token available to GitHub Actions that run against your repository.
+You’ll add the token as a secret in the repository’s settings.
 Under the Settings tab, go to Secrets and variables and select Actions.
-Click on the green "New repository secret" button, enter the name as FLY_API_TOKEN, and copy the token as the secret.
+Click on the green “New repository secret” button, enter the name as FLY_API_TOKEN, and copy the token as the secret.

-If you'd prefer an environment secret instead, make sure you list the environment you selected in your deploy step.
+If you’d prefer an environment secret instead, then you need to list the environment you selected in your deploy step.
 For example:

 deploy: